KubanychAsanov/KubanychAsanov/README.md

 - 👋 Hi, I’m @KubanychAsanov
-- 👀 I’m interested in Flutter development
+- 👀 I’m interested in Flutter&Software development

 <!---
 KubanychAsanov/KubanychAsanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.